 The demonstration did not stop there as Ron continued his talk of all things lobsters from sustainability to how to cook and enjoy a lobster properly…a.k.a. the Acadian way.
 Boiled in very salty water and then given a very salty ice bath produces the tastiest meet as well as making it incredibly easy to get at.
 Piece by piece, Ron deconstructed his lobster with mind-blowing precision using only his hands.
 Like some sort of lobster Jedi, Ron revealed lobster pieces and juices I never knew existed.

-When it came to be our turn to tuck in I said there is no way I would be able to reproduce cleaning a lobster with such ease and efficiency.
+When it was our turn to tuck in I said there is no way I would be able to reproduce cleaning a lobster with such ease and efficiency.
 Turns out, when cooked properly…a.k.a the Acadian way, lobster is incredibly easy to crack.
 It is also so very satisfying and so very tasty.
 This was my biggest takeaway from this Shediac Lobster Tales Review.

 Set Sail with Lobster Tales

 By the end of my meal and experience, I took away a couple of things.
 One, I have been lobstering wrong all these years.
 Skip the butter and cook lobster the Acadian way.
 Two, this lobster cruise was the most interesting and tasty thing I had done on my entire trip on the East Coast.